Grumman EA-6B Prowler: Origins

-The substantially redesigned and more advanced EA-6B was developed beginning in 1966 as a replacement for EKA-3B Skywarriors for the U.S. Navy.
-The forward fuselage was lengthened to create a rear area for a larger four-seat cockpit, and an antenna fairing was added to the tip of its vertical stabilizer.
-Grumman was awarded a $12.7 million contract to develop an EA-6B prototype on 14 November 1966.
-The Prowler first flew on 25 May 1968, and it entered service on aircraft carriers in July 1971.
+During 1966, development of the EA-6B, a substantially redesigned and more advanced model, commenced as a replacement for the EKA-3B Skywarriors then being operated by the United States Navy.
+The redesign included the lengthening of the forward fuselage to create a rear area that accommodated a larger four-seat cockpit while an antenna fairing was added to the tip of the vertical stabilizer.
+The EA-6B was powered by a pair of Pratt & Whitney J52 turbojet engines, which enable it to attain high subsonic speeds.
+On 14 November 1966, Grumman was awarded a $12.7 million contract to develop an EA-6B prototype.
+On 25 May 1968, the EA-6B performed its maiden flight; it entered regular service on aircraft carriers during July 1971.
 Three prototype EA-6Bs were converted from A-6As, and five EA-6Bs were developmental airplanes.
-A total of 170 EA-6B production aircraft were manufactured from 1966 through 1991.
+Between 1966 and 1991, a total of 170 EA-6B production aircraft were manufactured.

-The EA-6B Prowler was powered by two Pratt & Whitney J52 turbojet engines, and it was capable of high subsonic speeds.
-Due to its extensive electronic warfare operations, and the aircraft's age (produced until 1991), the EA-6B was a high-maintenance aircraft, and had undergone many frequent equipment upgrades.
-Although designed as an electronic warfare and command-and-control aircraft for air strike missions, the EA-6B was also capable of attacking some surface targets on its own, in particular enemy radar sites and surface-to-air missile launchers.
-In addition, the EA-6B was capable of gathering electronic signals intelligence.

-The EA-6B Prowler was continually upgraded over the years.
+The EA-6B was continually upgraded over the years.
 The first such upgrade was named "expanded capability" (EXCAP) beginning in 1973.
 Then came "improved capability" (ICAP) in 1976 and ICAP II in 1980.
 The ICAP II upgrade provided the EA-6B with the capability of firing Shrike missiles and AGM-88 HARM missiles.